-What does the sun tarot card mean?
+Upright sun tarot card meaning

 The bright Sun in the background takes almost half of the available space on the card, enhancing the importance of this celestial body.
 In the foreground, a young child, his nakedness meant to symbolize his innocence, is riding a white horse with a large banner in his hand.
 Behind the child and horse, a field of sunflowers stretches to the horizon, echoing the actual sun in the sky, like the smaller stars orbiting the main one in the star major arcana.